This topic is under construction for the 22.11 (November 2022) release of Sample Manager. For the previous version of this documentation, click here.

 Click the name of the freezer to open the details page.

 - Here you'll see the top level of the storage hierarchy you defined.
 A note of the number of free spaces in each section is provided to assist you.

 - Click the to expand the nested hierarchy.

-- Click any level to see the available capacity in the panel on the right.
+- Click any level to see more details in the panel on the right.

 Continue to use the

-to expand until you find enough capacity in terminal storage units where samples can be stored, such as bags as shown above.
+to expand until you find enough capacity in terminal storage units where your samples can be stored.

 - You can also click the location name in the 'breadcrumb' trail along the top of the panel.

 tab for this freezer, open to the location you selected.